adzugaiev/Udacity-Hadoop-MapReduce/README.md

 > `hs map_forum_user_hour.py reduce_frequent.py _`

-- [x] We are interested to see if there is a correlation between the length of a post and the length of answers.
-Write a mapreduce program that would process the `forum_node` data and output the length of the post and the average answer (just answer, not comment) length for each post.
+- [x] Process `forum_nodes.tsv` and output the length of the post and the average answer (just answer, not comment) length for each post.

 > `hs map_forum_answer.py reduce_forum_answer.py _`

+- [x] Find top 10 tags, ordered by the number of questions they appear in.

+> Use `map_forum_tags.py` to count each tag appearance as 1, then two existing reducers: `reduce_sum.py` as combiner to count tag's appearances and then `reduce_top.py`

 ### Using Combiner